TelepathicGrunt/RepurposedStructures/README.md

 <p style="text-align: center;"><span style="font-size: 14px;">&nbsp;</span></p>
 <p style="text-align: left;"><span style="font-size: 14px;">&nbsp;<strong> &nbsp; Repurposed Structures is a mod about taking existing vanilla features and structures and creating new variants or modifications to them!
 Originally, most of the structures and features in this mod was actually made for my Ultra Amplified Dimension mod. but then I realized these features and structures would look great in the Overworld as well so I decided to take those structures and features and split them into their own mod.
 This mod! </strong></span></p>
 <p style="text-align: left;">&nbsp;</p>
-<p style="text-align: left;"><span style="font-size: 14px;"><strong>&nbsp; &nbsp; Currently, this mod creates a Nether Fortresses using Stonebrick blocks and spawns it in Jungles, Dungeons and Mineshafts now has more variants to match whatever biome they are in, two new biome variants of Igloos, Strongholds has a configurable size and has more Silverfish spawners, Giant Tree/Spruce Taiga Hills biomes has giant ore filled boulders that could have Diamond ore if you are extremely lucky, Taiga Mountain biomes now has tiny boulders, Swamps now has a new 2x2 swamp-like tree, and several new Desert Well variations were made for other biomes (Also, loot for Dungeons and Mineshafts are tailored to their variant as well so start exploring!)</strong></span></p>
+<p style="text-align: left;"><span style="font-size: 14px;"><strong>&nbsp; &nbsp; Currently, this mod creates a Nether Fortresses using Stonebrick blocks and spawns it in Jungles, Dungeons and Mineshafts now has more variants to match whatever biome they are in, Badlands Village, two new biome variants of Igloos, Strongholds has a configurable size and has more Silverfish spawners, Giant Tree/Spruce Taiga Hills biomes has giant ore filled boulders that could have Diamond ore if you are extremely lucky, Taiga Mountain biomes now has tiny boulders, Swamps now has a new 2x2 swamp-like tree, and several new Desert Well variations were made for other biomes (Also, loot for Dungeons and Mineshafts are tailored to their variant as well so start exploring!)</strong></span></p>
 <p style="text-align: left;">&nbsp;</p>
 <p style="text-align: left;"><span style="font-size: 14px;"><strong>&nbsp; &nbsp; If you have trouble finding one of these structures, just start typing `<em>/locate repu</em>` into the chat and you should see my structures pop up!
 For example, typing `<em>/locate repurposed_structures:fortress_jungle</em>` will find the closest Jungle Fortress to your location. :) However, do note that due to a Vanilla limitation, the locate command can only find the themed Mineshafts if they are within 1600 blocks of you.
 All other structures can be found easily from anywhere!</strong></span></p>
 <p style="text-align: left;"><span style="font-size: 14px;">&nbsp;</span></p>